mswiatek12/TilesG/README.md

 # TilesG

 TilesG is just a simple arcade game.
-It's a relaxing game that helps improve your speed and accuracy. (works like aimlab for sure) :-D
+The game is about achieving the highest score possible within 30 seconds.
+The faster you click, the more points you'll earn thanks to a multiplier.

 ## Game Design